Nikolai Denkov

 Nikolai Denkov Denkov (Николай Денков Денков, born 3 September 1962) is a Bulgarian politician who served as Prime Minister of Bulgaria from 2023 to 2024.
 A member of the PP party, he previously served as Member of the National Assembly from 2022 to 2023 and as Minister of Education and Science in 2017 and from 2021 to 2022.
 Denkov is a physicist, physical chemist and chemist.
 He is a member of the Bulgarian Academy of Sciences and was a lecturer at the University of Sofia.

 Early life

 Nikolai was born on 3 September 1962, in Stara Zagora, Bulgaria.
 After elementary school, he moved to the Bulgarian capital Sofia, where he graduated from the National Gymnasium for Science and Mathematics in 1980.
+In the same year he was a participant at the 12th International Chemistry Olympiad in Linz (Austria) he won a silver medal.

 This was followed by a master's degree in chemistry and pharmacy at the St. Kliment-Ohridski University in Sofia, which he completed in 1987.
 In 1993, he defended his dissertation and obtained his doctorate.

 For the early part of his career, Denkov worked as visiting researcher in JRDC (Japan), senior researcher in Rhone-Poulenc R&D (France), lead scientist in Unilever R&D (USA), and guest professor in France (ESPCI-Paris and Univ.
 Lille).